fabric8io/kansible/README.md

 ## Features

-* All your processes appear as Pods inside Kubernetes namespaces so you can visualise, query and watch the status of your processes in a canonical way
+* All your processes appear as Pods inside Kubernetes namespaces so you can visualise, query and watch the status of your processes and containers in a canonical way
 * Each kind of process has its own [Replication Controller](http://kubernetes.io/v1.1/docs/user-guide/replication-controller.html) to ensure processes keep running and so you can [manually or automatically scale](http://kubernetes.io/v1.1/docs/user-guide/replication-controller.html#scaling) the number of processes up or down; up to the limit in the number of hosts in your [Ansible inventory](http://docs.ansible.com/ansible/intro_inventory.html)
 * You can view the logs of all your processes in the canonical kubernetes way via the CLI, REST API or web console
 * You can open a shell into the remote process machine via the CLI, REST API or web console